Scott Kelly (musician): Personal life

-A native of the East Bay, Kelly used to reside with his wife Sarah and two youngest children in the woods of Southern Oregon.
-In August 2022, after admitting to abusing his wife and children, Kelly officially retired from music and public life, and his current living situation is unknown.
-The other members of Neurosis said in a statement that they condemned Kelly's behavior and had expelled him from the band in 2019 after learning about the abuse, but had respected a request for privacy from Kelly's wife in not publicly discussing the matter at the time.
+A native of the East Bay region near San Francisco, Kelly resided with his wife Sarah, and two youngest children in the woods of Southern Oregon.
+In August 2022, Kelly officially retired from music and public life after admitting to long-term abuse of his wife and children.
+That year, his living situation remained unknown.
+After learning of the abuse, the other members of Neurosis released a statement, condemning Kelly's behavior, and expelling him from the band in 2019.
+However, they respected a request for privacy from Kelly's wife, choosing not to publicly discuss the matter at the time.